What is the MTIOPC?

 Men who are under care, licentiates, ministers, and elders of the Orthodox Presbyterian Church may apply for admission to the MTIOPC.
 Also, ministers and men in training for the ministry from other ecclesiastical bodies may apply to the MTIOPC.
 For further information contact:

 Mrs. Pat Clawson

 The MTIOPC offers a core set of courses that focuses on the determined needs of the Orthodox Presbyterian Church.
 The MTIOPC does not offer degrees.
 Rather, a student may take any or all of the courses offered by the MTIOPC.
 It is recommended that men seek the counsel of their local session and presbytery in determining which courses might be most helpful to their ministry.

 MTIOPC courses are designed to equal or exceed seminary-level courses.
 As such, they will be academically rigorous and require considerable effort on the part of the student.
-Grades are assigned for student performance.

 The MTIOPC offers courses through a combination of Internet and face-to-face interaction.
 Prior to the start of the semester, students will be sent a syllabus outlining the purpose and goals of the course, required and recommended readings, and assignments.
 Throughout the semester, faculty and students will correspond via e-mail.
 Completed assignments will be sent to faculty by e-mail, and faculty will respond by e-mail.